SOPSLab/AmoebotSim/docs/source/tutorials/tutorials.rst

     std::vector<int> _history;
   };

-As the comments outline, when creating a new count with Count(), you must fill the name parameter with a string (this will show up in the GUI) and the count's value starts at zero.
+As you can see above, when creating a new count with ``Count()``, you must fill the ``name`` parameter with a string (this will show up in the GUI).
+Also, the count's value starts at zero.

-The record() function is used to register each time the event you are looking at happens and to increase the value of the count accordingly.
+The ``record()`` function is used to register each time the event you are looking at happens as well as to increase the value of the count accordingly.
-It is placed in the activate() function of the particle wherever the occurrence of the event being looked at would be identified.
+It is placed in the ``activate()`` function of the particle wherever the occurrence of the event being looked at would be identified.
-The one parameter that record() has is numEvents, which is set to 1 by default.
+The one parameter that ``record()`` has is ``numEvents`` (an integer), which is set to 1 by default.
-This parameter determines how much the count increments up by each time the record function is called.
+This parameter determines how much the count increments up by each time ``record()`` is called.
 So, by default, your count will count up as follows: 0, 1, 2, 3, 4... .
-But if numEvents is set to 3, for example, your count will count up as follows: 0, 3, 6, 9, 12... .
+But if ``numEvents`` is set to 3, for example, your count will count up as follows: 0, 3, 6, 9, 12... .

-Now that we understand the basic format of the Count class, let's create a custom count to monitor how many times particles have bumped into the boundary wall.
+Now that we understand the basic format of the ``Count`` class, let's create a custom count to monitor how many *times particles have bumped into the boundary wall*.

-First, as is the case with any custom metric (count or measure), we need to add the new count to the function of the system.
+First, as is necessary with any custom metric (count or measure), we need to add the new count to the system function in the source file.
-In the metricsdemo.cpp file, we will add our new count to the top of MetricsDemoSystem::MetricsDemoSystem() {}, filling the name parameter of Count() with "# Bumps Into Wall" :
+In the ``metricsdemo.cpp`` file, we will add our new count to the top of ``MetricsDemoSystem::MetricsDemoSystem() {}``, filling the name parameter of ``Count()`` with "# Bumps Into Wall" :

 .. code-block:: c++